What is the first step to start freelancing?

 Follow Editors and Media Outlets on Social Media

 Editors often post “calls for pitches” on X/Twitter, so make sure you follow the brands and editors you want to write for.
+It’s a great strategy for those who want to know how to find freelance writing jobs online..
 You can find editors’ names in a magazine’s masthead or by searching LinkedIn, then track them down on X. If you see “Editor at X Company” in their bio, you might even find their email address there for easy pitching.

 Share Relevant Content on Social